“Why is it that when one man builds a wall, the next man immediately needs to know what’s on the other side?”

 - When were you last curious about something?
 Did you ignore the feeling or embraced it to experience something new?

 - What do you need to be more curious about in your life?
 You could draw an additional card to find out.

 - How has curiosity affected you in childhood?
 How does it affect you as an adult?

 - Has curiosity at any time got you into danger?
 If yes, when and what’s the story?
 How was it resolved?
 What did you learn from it?

 Likewise, when this card comes up in a “what not to do” position, you may want to avoid being nosey, e.g. meddle in other people’s issues that are none of your business.

-And curiosity isn’t about being reckless, getting yourself into life danger or gamble all your life savings…
+And curiosity isn’t about being reckless, ignoring your inner alarm bells ringing, getting yourself into danger or gamble all your life savings…